muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 themselves (roughly referring to the twentieth century).

-According to respondents, the first experience with migration and mobility that character- izes Turkish history is one that assumes a fundamental relationship with mobility, having been a nomadic people who have been on the move for centuries.
-Examples of such state- ments
+According to respondents, the first experience with migration and mobility that characterizes Turkish history is one that assumes a fundamental relationship with mobility, having been a nomadic people who have been on the move for centuries.
+Examples of such statements
 are:

 >The direction of Turkey for thousands of years has always been to move